-What are the best books to read in July 2020?
-We’ve previously shared our top picks of 2019 (many of which are now out in paperback) and our most-anticipated new releases for 2020.
-We’ve also shared a list of the fantastic new book releases in July 2020.
-If you’re in search of still more ideas, here’s our take on the perfect books to read that capture the mood of the month of July.
-Not just July 2020 – any July.
+What are the best books to read in March 2021?
+Well, dear reader, we’ve shared our top picks of 2020.
+We’ve also shared a list of the fantastic new book releases in March 2021.
+But if you still want more ideas, here’s our take on the perfect books to read that capture the mood, the vibe and the feel of the month of March.
+And not just this March, dear reader.
+Any March.